 "Queen, Luna," supplied Serenity.
 "And I don't suppose you would have spoken to my mother than way, would you?"
 Her bright blue eyes dared her to defy her.
 Perhaps Serenity enjoyed her arguments a little too much.
 Luna reminded herself to scold Artemis for indulging her in this pastime.

 Luna let out a long breath.
 "As I was saying, Astrape is a very fair ruler, and she always judges people by their own merits.
 She excludes no one, which is why she is so close to Keres.
-Now, Neptune and Uranus… Selene only agreed to forgive part of the debt.
+Now, Neptune and Uranus . . .
+Selene only agreed to forgive part of the debt.
 I think we can manage without it though, so I suggest make an impression on the queens that way, although I cannot guarantee that will completely salvage their image of you.
 Keres will be happy to have you, but you will make some people mad.
 You can't do much about Moirae.
-You need to work your way in more before.
-Your best bet would be to try Endymion, but if you can't convince him, the moon might lose its place in the Silver Alliance."
+She's not the type to lean to any side.
+Now, my queen, you must try to made amends with King Endymion."

 Serenity pursed her lips and thought about it.
 Endymion.
 Endymion, Endymion, her childhood torturer.
 "Oh, Luna, surely Endymion knows to trust his closest neighbor," she said innocently.
 "I think I'll be fine!"
 Thus, the queen grabbed another roll and stuffed in her mouth before running off.